sowcow/blog/content/posts/visconti.md

 ### Ludwig

 Very cool.
-The key melody is something.
+The key melody is something (Wagner - Song of The Evening Star ).

 I think I lost some value because of lack of knowledge on historic persons.
 I really want to know more about Elisabeth of Austria and Ludwig for sure.